 In This Article

-If you're thinking of getting a curly cat and are asking yourself these questions, here's what you need to know.
+If you're thinking of getting a curly cat, here's what you need to know.

 Coat genes determine the pattern, pigmentation (color), texture, and length of feline fur.
 They are responsible for a variety of coat variations, any of which can be curly.
 The different coats include: